ivanarasch/SourceSeparation/README.md

 ## 9. Conclusion

-In conclusion, the first experiment determined that non-vocal elements with similar harmonic content to vocals cause the most interference and cause the models to perform poorly, while harrmonically disparate elements such as drums and bass allow for better vocal separation performaance of models.
-The second experiment demonstrated that both models struggle with separation of highly processed vocal inputs, most specifically after applying effects which impact the harmonic structure and temporal cues such as reverb and delay, while effects such as compression and bitcrushing which distort dynamics result in better separated outputs.
-One challenge to retain from the second experiment is that the model struggled in keeping the effects only tied to the vocal stems, occasionally erroniously separating the effects with non-vocal elements.
-This is an audible observation that leaves us with the opportunity to further explore how these models can better distinguish assign applied effects to the correct sources, ensuring that reverberation, delay, or other processing remains confined to the intended stem without leaking into other separated tracks.
+In conclusion, the first experiment showed that non-vocal elements with similar harmonic content to vocals cause the most interference, while drums and bass allow better separation.
+The second experiment showed both models struggle with highly processed vocals, especially with reverb and delay, while compression and bitcrushing result in better separation.
+Models also occasionally misassign effects to non-vocal elements.

-Future work could explore training or fine-tuning the models on datasets that include stems with commonly applied effects, allowing them to learn to separate both source content and processing more accurately.
-Next, expanding the dataset to include a wider variety of instruments and more complex arrangements could allow for further evaluation of models' handling harmonically dense or overlapping sources.
-Additionally, incorporating multi-channel or spatial cues, as well as more advanced waveform modeling techniques, may further improve separation quality, particularly in complex mixtures with overlapping harmonic and temporal content.
+Future work could include training on stems with effects, expanding datasets with more instruments and complex arrangements, and using multi-channel or advanced waveform modeling to improve separation.

-Finally, from our above findings, it is impossible to draw a definitive conclusion on which model performs better overall under challenging conditions, confronting the idea that Demucs is a superior model.
+Overall, it is impossible to definitively say which model performs better under challenging conditions.

 ## 10. Bibliography